Committed to your privacy

 It may be necessary to share your information with our contractors and sub-contractors so they can provide a service to you or to enable us to deliver our statutory function or services you have agreed to.
 The contractors and sub-contractors shall be contractually required to ensure that they adhere to the security requirements imposed by the Data Protection Act and/or the General Data Protection Regulation (as applicable).

 Our contractors and sub-contractors will not share your information with any other parties (except in the case of our file storage contractor) and will only be able to use the information when completing work on behalf of us.

 Regulators and other legal obligations

-We may also share your information with other bodies with official authority, such as the Legal Ombudsman, Legal Services Board, other regulators, the Council of the Inns of Court, Queens Counsel Appointments, Judicial Appointments Commission, HMRC and the Office of the Immigration Services Commissioner, HM Revenue and Customs (HMRC) and with other organisations where we have a legal obligation to share the information with them or where there is a legitimate legal basis to do so.
-Where we carry out statutory 'interventions' we will do this in association with Intervention Agents (who are firms of solicitors) who will be acting with BSB as joint controllers of the data concerned.
+We may also share your information with other bodies with official authority, such as the Legal Ombudsman, Legal Services Board, other regulators, the Council of the Inns of Court, Queens Counsel Appointments, Judicial Appointments Commission and the Office of the Immigration Services Commissioner, HM Revenue and Customs (HMRC) and with other organisations where we have a legal obligation to share the information with them or where there is a legitimate legal basis to do so.
+Where we carry out statutory ‘interventions’ we will do this in association with Intervention Agents (who are firms of solicitors) with whom BSB will share the data concerned.